TheCodeLab/IntenseLogic/README.md

 - The 'src' directory must be on the include path
 - Each dependency must be on the include path
-- Tiffgl requires you to decide whether you are using libepoxy or GLFW through a compiler define
+- TiffGL requires you to decide whether you are using libepoxy or GLFW through a compiler define
 - It is preferred to create statically linked libraries for IL, as it is not ABI or API compatible between versions.
 You should vendor